 Open, drain, and rinse the chickpeas.
 Add half of the chickpeas to the food processor and process for 1 minute.
 Scrape sides and bottom of the bowl, then add remaining chickpeas and process until thick and quite smooth; 1 to 2 minutes.

 Add the roasted peppers and continue to process for 1 to 2 minutes or until smooth.
-If the hummus is too thick or still has tiny bits of chickpea, with the food processor turned on, slowly add 1 to 3 tablespoons of water until you are happy with the consistency.
+If the hummus is too thick or still has tiny bits of chickpea, with the food processor turned on, slowly add 1 to 3 tablespoons of water or aquafaba until you are happy with the consistency.

 Taste for salt and adjust as needed.
 Finely chop the reserved peppers.
 Spoon hummus into a bowl, make a small well in the middle and add the chopped peppers.
 Store homemade hummus in an airtight container and refrigerate up to one week.